BryanHogan/bryanhogan/README.md

 # Hello, I'm Bryan Hogan 👋

 I build digital things.
-I graduated from Code & Context in 2025.
-A study based in Cologne, Germany, that combines computer science, design and business/entrepreneurship.
-Building solutions from start to finish.
+I majored in a combination of code, design and entrepreneurship and have been working in this intertaled field since.

 - Check out my website [BryanHogan.com](https://bryanhogan.com) to learn more about me.
 - You can also find my portfolio [here](https://bryanhogan.com/portfolio).